AmberGraceRblx/pract/docs/basic/templatingelements.md

 ---
 layout: default
-title: Templating
+title: Templating Elements
 nav_order: 5
 parent: Basic Guide
-permalink: basic/templating
+permalink: basic/templatingelements
 ---

-# Templating
+# Templating Elements

 In the [Hello, Pract example](hellopract), we saw two different methods of designing our UI with code:
 1. Use `Pract.create` to design our entire UI tree in code, from scratch